A whole new way to game

 We're not sure what excites us most about exploring Minecraft in VR — legging it from creepers in the dead of night or burrowing into the landscape like goggle-wearing, pickaxe-wielding mole.
 A bit of both, probably.

-7. Assetto Corsa
+Assetto Corsa (Multiplatform)

 I've never really been a petrolhead - though I do know that red ones go faster - so I can't comment on how good a game Assetto Corsa is.